biraj21/termctl/README.md

 const termctl = require("termctl");
 ```

-**Note:** I have tested this just on my Linux Mint and Windows but I don't know if changing colors will work on Mac.
+**Note:** We have tested this on Linux Mint and Windows 10 but we don't know if changing colors will work on Mac.

 # Methods